 - Advise your Financials System Reallocator/Approver and any other individuals who are maintaining new account information records.

-A replacement card is generally mailed to the PCard Office within 5-7 business days (unless a "rush" delivery is requested).
-The PCard Office will notify the Cardholder or Card Manager and the Senior Fiscal Officer via e-mail when the card is available for pick up.
+Due to COVID and remote working status, the replacement card will be mailed to either home or work location confimred with the PCard Office within 7-10 business days (unless a "rush" delivery is requested).
 Upon receipt of the "replacement" card, be sure to activate the new account.

 Reconciliation Report (APU128DW)